monuBhagel/Basic_py/python.md

 Crated by "Guido van Rossum in 1991."

 It is a general purpose programming language and is used in various sector such as :-
 - web dev
 - software developement
 - machine learning tasks & AI
 - database handling
 - automation & many more.

 **Why use python ?**

-    -python works on multi-platform such as (windows, mac, linux, pi, etc).
+- python works on multi-platform such as (windows, mac, linux, pi, etc).
-    -It has simple syntax similar to english language.
+- It has simple syntax similar to english language.
-    -It runs on an interpreter system .
+- It runs on an interpreter system .
-    -Python can be treated in Procedural as well as  -Object-oriented and functional way.
+- Python can be treated in Procedural as well as  -Object-oriented and functional way.
-    -The most recent major version of Python is Python 3 and python has a good community of developers
+- The most recent major version of Python is Python 3 and python has a good community of developers